JAI-2002/ArmstrongNumber/README.md

 # Armstrong Number:
-program takes a number and checks if it is an Armstrong number.
+### This is a Python Program to check if a number is an Armstrong number.